Strickland Taps City Reserves For $6 Million In Storm Debris Removal

 Strickland said he is confident that threshold for damage can be met.

-The city is also seeking to meet other federal standards for additional assistance, which includes at least 100 uninsured private homes that are heavily damaged.
+The city is also seeking to meet other federal standards for additional assistance which include at least 100 un-insured private homes that are heavily damaged.

-As of Tuesday afternoon, 63,988 homes and businesses were still without power.
-Memphis Light, Gas and Water Division crews are working around the clock with help from 70 crews from other utility companies assisting in the recovery effort.
-Council members Martavius Jones and Jamita Swearengen indicated in a show of hands among council members that they are among the homeowners still without power.
+As of Tuesday afternoon, 63,988 homes and businesses were still without power with Memphis Light Gas and Water Division crews working around the clock with help from 70 crews from other utility companies assisting in the recovery effort.
+Council members Martavius Jones and Jamita Swearengen indicated in a show of hands among council members that they are among those who are without power to their homes.

-Memphis Fire Director Gina Sweat estimated damage to the fire department training academy in Frayser at $155,000 to $200,000.
-The neighboring Memphis Police Academy was more extensively damaged.
-The current police recruit training class has moved to the University of Memphis at Millington.
+Memphis Fire Director Gina Sweat estimated damage to the fire department training academy in Frayser at $155,000 to $200,000 as a preliminary estimate.
+The neighboring Memphis Police academy was more extensively damaged with the current police recruit training class moving to the University of Memphis at Millington.

+Meanwhile, the storm affected nearly 60 trees in landscaped areas of Overton Park, according to the Overton Park Conservancy.
+Part of the Overton Bark dog park is closed until a large old tree can be removed and a fence it fell through is repaired.
+The job could take a week or so depending on when a crew is available.
+Several large hanging limbs have closed the Rainbow Lake playground merry-go-round for now.

+The Memphis Botanic Garden sustained moderate damage including the loss of two large trees and some moderate flooding on the grounds which quickly receded.